junxit/us-congress-bills-110/bill.md

 ## § 12.
 Research Program on Space Weather and Aviation

-- **(a)** *Establishment* From amounts made available under section 48102(a) of title 49, United States Code, the Administrator of the Federal Aviation Administration shall, in coordination with the National Science Foundation, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, and other relevant agencies, initiate a research program to—
+- **(a)** *Establishment* The Administrator of the Federal Aviation Administration shall, in coordination with the National Science Foundation, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, and other relevant agencies, initiate a research program to—
   - **(1)** conduct or supervise research projects on impacts of space weather to aviation, including communication, navigation, avionic systems, and on airline passengers and personnel; and
   - **(2)** facilitate the transfer of technology from space weather research programs to Federal agencies with operational responsibilities and to the private sector.
 - **(b)** *Use of grants or cooperative agreements* The Administrator may use grants or cooperative agreements in carrying out this section.